 Review and Continue

 In this stage organisations will be encouraged to review and evaluate engagement in the See Me in Work programme,Find out more

 Share your successes with colleagues and develop good practice case studies.

-A year after the action plan is implemented the baseline survey is redone to see how things have changed during the period.
+A year after the improvement plan is implemented the staff survey is redone to see how things have changed from the baseline during the implementation period.